Culture & Leadership in the Shift: Corporate vs Startup World

-rready: Hi Dave, let’s start at the foundation.
-What would you say is the most significant difference between startups and corporations in relation to leadership and culture?
+rready: Hi Dave, let’s start.
+What would you say is the biggest difference between startups and corporations in relation to leadership and culture?

 Dave: Startups and corporations are fundamentally different from each other in so many ways.
 But to put it in a nutshell, the defining factor is that corporations are built on existing processes that are improved slowly over time, while startups are about coming up with something new from nothing – new products, new methods, new approaches.
 This fundamental difference has a huge impact on culture, teams, and leadership.